fsufyan/swift-nio-ssh/Sources/NIOSSH/Docs.docc/index.md

 The client protocol is straightforward: SwiftNIO SSH will invoke the method ``NIOSSHClientUserAuthenticationDelegate/nextAuthenticationType(availableMethods:nextChallengePromise:)`` on the delegate.
 The `availableMethods` will be an instance of ``NIOSSHAvailableUserAuthenticationMethods`` communicating which authentication methods the server has suggested will be acceptable.
 The delegate can then complete `nextChallengePromise` with either a new authentication request, or with `nil` to indicate that the client has run out of things to try.

 The server protocol is more complex.
 The delegate must provide a ``NIOSSHServerUserAuthenticationDelegate/supportedAuthenticationMethods`` property that communicates which authentication methods are supported by the delegate.
 Then, each time the client sends a user auth request, the ``NIOSSHServerUserAuthenticationDelegate/requestReceived(request:responsePromise:)`` method will be invoked.
 This may be invoked multiple times in parallel, as clients are allowed to issue auth requests in parallel.
 The `responsePromise` should be succeeded with the result of the authentication.
 There are three results: ``NIOSSHUserAuthenticationOutcome/success`` and ``NIOSSHUserAuthenticationOutcome/failure`` are straightforward, but in principle the server can require multiple challenges using ``NIOSSHUserAuthenticationOutcome/partialSuccess(remainingMethods:)``.

+#### SSH Certificate Authentication

+SwiftNIO SSH supports SSH certificate authentication through the public key authentication method.
+When using certificates:

+- Clients can offer a ``NIOSSHCertifiedPublicKey`` as part of their public key authentication by using the ``NIOSSHUserAuthenticationOffer/Offer/PrivateKey/init(privateKey:certifiedKey:)`` initializer.
+- Servers will automatically validate certificates against configured trusted certificate authorities (CAs) when ``SSHServerConfiguration/trustedCAKeys`` is set.
+- The ``NIOSSHUserAuthenticationRequest/Request/PublicKey/certifiedKey`` property will contain the parsed certificate information after successful validation.
+- Certificate validation includes checking the certificate type, principal, validity period, signature, and critical options.

 ### Direct Port Forwarding